shat700/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

-# Optimizing an ML Pipeline in Azure
+# Optimizing an ML Pipeline in Az

 ## Overview
 This project is part of the Udacity Azure ML Nanodegree.